10 golden rules for designing your business cards

 What’s the worst mistake you can make with a business card?
 Not having one.

-Here are 10 things to keep in mind when designing your business card:
+Here are 10 guidelines to keep in mind when designing your own business card:

 1. Make sure the contact details on your business card are correct.